blakedebray/blakedebray/human-user-guide.md

 - I am primarily driven by my emotions (with a healthy splash of logical thinking); but my emotions don't always show up in my facial expressions.

 ### How do you deal with stress?
-- I do not like stressful situations that are needlessly so; and will not respond as well in such situations.
+- I will often pause and leverage my experience in coaching in stressful situations, for myself and others.
 - Am a contradiction: I need time alone while also sharing with someone else for processing.
-- I take a long time to process stressful situations, and they sit with me for a long time.
+- I take a time to process stressful situations, and they can sit with me for a long time.
 There is a risk of it becoming something I dwell on if I don't move towards action/resolution.
 - I typically seek coaching (more so than advice).
 - I disconnect, find an activity to temporarily take my mind off things.
 - I reconnect with Nature.